This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a medium-sized bowl, cream together the sugar and butter.
-Beat in the egg yolk, and mix in the molasses.
+• Mix in the egg yolk, then blend in the molasses.

-• In a small bowl, whisk together the flour, baking soda, cinnamon, ginger, cloves, and salt.
-Pour into the sugar/butter mixture and mix well.
+• In a small bowl, whisk the flour, baking soda, cinnamon, ginger, cloves, and salt.
+Add the dry ingredients to the wet ingredients and mix just until combined.

 Notes

-• Don’t Overmix: Mix just until ingredients are combined to keep the cake tender.
+• Don’t Overmix: Mix the batter just until the ingredients are combined to keep the texture light and tender.

 Nutrition